-Dr. Selvey has performed solo oratorio and opera roles as baritone and countertenor, as well as a chorister in academic and professional settings, including a world premiere opera role, as well as a world premiere solo role with chorus.
-In addition, Dr. Selvey has performed numerous solo recitals and in many master class performances.
-Selvey's roles have included solo roles in multiple Renaissance masses, several Bach cantatas and motets, Bach’s Magnificat, Handel’s Messiah, several Schubert masses, Brahms' Ein deutsches Requiem, Faure’s Requiem, Mendelssohn’s Elijah, and Messiaen’s Cinq Rechants.
+Dr. Selvey has performed solo oratorio and opera roles as baritone and countertenor, as well as a professional singer in choirs, including Chorosynthesis Singers.
+Roles have included solos from several Renaissance masses, Bach cantatas and motets, Bach’s Magnificat (both bass and alto solos), Handel’s Messiah (both bass and alto solos), several Schubert masses, Brahms’s Ein deutsches Requiem, Faure’s Requiem, Mendelssohn’s Elijah, and Messiaen’s Cinq Rechants.
+He premiered one of the primary roles in Timothy Brady’s Edalat Square in Atlanta, Georgia, as well as James Blachly’s We Have Not Long to Love in Seattle, Washington.
 In 2007, he performed in England with the Tallis Scholars.
-Dr. Selvey is also a beloved vocal coach and private instructor of more than 15 years and recently taught successful students of both classical and musical theater majors at Southern Illinois University and Blackburn College.
-He currently teaches beginning piano and voice for the Thames Valley Music School in New London, Connecticut.
+Dr. Selvey is a beloved vocal coach and private instructor for more than 15 years, including voice positions at Blackburn College, Southern Illinois University Carbondale, Thames Valley Music School, and Santa Monica College.